-You all know about the horrendous fires in Northern California in October.
-I think the arguments for ecocity fire safety solutions are water tight, so I’ll share an opinion piece that I wrote in response to those fires and throw in a couple additions to the original along the way, such as the view from the airplane and the views of Kent Wilson.
+You all know about the horrendous fires in Northern California.
+I think the arguments for ecocity fire safety solutions are water tight, so I’ll share an opinion piece that I wrote in response to those fires and throw in a couple of additions to the original along the way, such as the view from the airplane and the views of Kent Wilson.

 I’ll start with the first of those additions.
 As usual, I’m the illustrator, of course.

 I was flying toward Oakland International Airport late at night, passing over the brooding mass of the craggy Sierra Nevada mountains, draped in snow, marching slowly eastward like ranks of a determined army of giant ghosts below.
 The pilot had just announced we were beginning our descent for landing.
 I know not how long I was staring downward, but then suddenly realized I was lost.
 Must have spaced out because I couldn’t recognize any pattern in the thousands of lights below.
 It certainly wasn’t the Bay Area.
 Manteca?
 Stockton?
 Certainly not Livermore.
 No sign of distant light to the north which would be Sacramento.
 Then I suddenly realized we must be over the western slopes of the Sierra and its foothills and those tens of thousands of acres lit up down there must be exurban sprawl, most of the lights shining up from under the trees.

 But as for the mother of all conflagrations, like the gigantic “Wine Country Fires of 2017” and the “Oakland/Berkeley Hills fire of 1991” that destroyed 3,375 homes – the fires in October destroyed 4,700, a new record for California (non-earthquake fires) – ecocity design is a giant chunk of the solution.